uswds/uswds-site/pages/documentation/guidance/performance/glossary.md

 - Can be calculated in any environment, on almost any browser

 #### Cons
 - It's not a valid metric for perceived user performance because the page may be fully rendered and active before the `load` event fires.
-For more information see: [Steve Souders, moving beyond window onload](https://www.stevesouders.com/blog/2013/05/13/moving-beyond-window-onload/).
+For more information see: [Steve Souders, moving beyond window onload [stevesouders.com]](https://www.stevesouders.com/blog/2013/05/13/moving-beyond-window-onload/).

 #### How to measure
 Onload can be measured in the browser with the [performance API [mozilla.org]](https://developer.mozilla.org/en-US/docs/Web/API/Performance), which is available in all browsers except Internet Explorer 9 or earlier and Safari: